|

 Department of External Affairs.
 She served

-in Mexico and London and then in 1958 she
+in Mexico and London and then in

 was the first woman to become appointed as

-an ambassador for Canada.
-She served as
+an ambassador for Canada

 |